Battle Born Injury Lawyers | July 26, 2023 | Car Accidents

 To get a copy of the police report, you should go through the law enforcement agency that responded to the scene.
 If your accident occurred in Reno, NV, you can obtain a copy of your police report through the Reno Police Department.

 Before filing your car accident claim, you should request a copy of the police report.
 The report will likely provide helpful information for you and your attorney.
 Once you have a copy of the police report, review it for any inaccuracies.
-If there are any issues with the police report, your Nevada personal injury attorney can help you address them.
+If there are any issues with the police report, Battle Born Injury Lawyers can help you address them.

 Contact the Reno Car Accident Attorneys at Battle Born Injury Lawyers Today